ZelaAI/thought-tokens/infra/README.md

 ssh-rsa AAAAB3NzaC1yc2E
 ```

-Also expects a `remote.ignore.txt` file within this directory, which is the template for the commands we'll execute automatically on connection to the remote instance.
-My template looks like this:
+Similarly, a `remote.ignore.txt` file is also expected within this directory.
+This file serves as the template for the commands that will be automatically executed upon connecting to the remote instance.
+A sample template could look like this:

 ```
 cd /workspace